-I acquired this resin Augusta National 13th hole bookend at a local thrift store for … Read more.
+I spotted this golf-themed end table at a local thrift store.
+It even has a … Read more.

 Ridiculous Golf Items Easter Edition

 Here’s a special edition of GolfBlogger’s Famous Ridiculous Golf Items Of The Week.
 I’m putting these Easter golf gifts up early, and in a batch in case there’s anyone out…

 Cobra Limited Edition Fly Z Driver Cobra is offering a limited edition, iridescent version…

 Scrabble Golf Edition

 Trademark Wars – Callaway vs. TaylorMade (2014 Edition)

 The annual war of words, nay,the annual war for words between Callaway and TaylorMade has resumed.
 And no, this isn’t a repeat from last July.